LU-SIFE/ticketing/README.md

 The only issue I have with this github solution, is the effort it takes to edit this README.
 Opening the raw code for this and adding onto it can be a pain sometimes, and there is no automation at all.

+It may be a good opportunity for students to become familiar with github and some of it's properties.

 The general Markdown formatting for new entries is as follows:

 ```